Cast-iron cookware: Enameled cast iron

 Enameled cast iron is cast iron that has a vitreous enamel glaze applied to the surface.
 The fusion of the glaze with the cast iron prevents rusting, eliminates the need to season the metal, and allows more thorough cleaning.
 Enameled cast iron is excellent for slow cooking and drawing flavor from foods.
 Furthermore, cadmium pigments used in the enameling process are resistant to temperatures of 900 to 1280 C and can produce vibrant colors.

 While enamel-coated cast iron does not have the seasoning and cleaning issues of bare cast iron, a similar style of enamel-coated cast iron can cost three or four times its bare cast-iron counterpart.
 For those seeking to reduce iron in their diet, enameled cast iron limits the leaching of dietary iron into food.
 However, some of the benefits of bare cast iron, such as the ability to withstand searing heat and resist sticking, are lost through enameling.
 In addition, the enamel coating can become chipped if the pan is dropped, overheated, or cold water is added to a hot pot.

 Toxic heavy metals such as cadmium and lead can be leached from the enamel coating into food being cooked in some cast iron pots.

-Some popular brands of enameled cookware include Le Creuset, Descoware, Cousances, and Druware.
+Some popular brands of enameled cookware include Le Creuset, Staub, Descoware, Cousances, and Druware.